 The Gephardt Institute’s Civic Engagement Fund cultivates community engagement initiatives that strengthen communities.
 Through St. Louis Projects Grants, Community-Engaged Teaching Grants, Common Ground Grants, Small Change Grants, and Need-Based Grants, all members of the WashU community may request funding and support for their proposed initiatives.

 5 Grant Categories are Available:

-- Small Change Grants for community projects, special events, and educational experiences (under $500)
+- Small Change Grants for community projects, special events, and educational experiences (Up to $500)

 - Need-Based Grants for individuals with high financial need (Up to $250)